guoyanghg/Finger-Vein-Platform/README.md

 ## Demo Platform

-You can find the installation instructions in the `Finger vein infrared image device` folder.
+You can find the installation instructions in the `Demo Platform` folder.

 ## Authors